 - 3 green onions, diced

 - If using red or yellow potatoes, scrub them clean.
-If using Russet potatoes, peel them.
-Pour 1 cup of water in the bottom of your Instant Pot and then place trivet in the bottom.
+If using Russet potatoes, peel them if desired.
+Pour 1 1/2 cups of water in the bottom of your Instant Pot and then place trivet in the bottom.
 Place potatoes on top of the trivet.

 - Cover the Instant Pot and lock the lid.
 Make sure valve is set to “sealing.”
 Set the pressure cook button (mine says manual) for 10 minutes on high pressure for red or yellow potatoes and 20 minutes for russets.
 When the timer beeps carefully move the valve to “venting” to let the pressure release.
 When you can, remove the lid.

 - Remove the potatoes and set aside.
 Discard the water.
 Turn the Instant Pot to the saute setting on “less.”
 Melt the butter.
 Once butter is melted whisk in one tablespoon of flour at a time until you get a creamy, lump-free roux.
 Add in the salt and pepper.
 Let it start to bubble, whisking constantly.